neondatabase/neon/test_runner/README.md

 authentication tokens, and some other configuration options can be tweaked too.

 The easiest way to get access to a Neon Environment is by using the `neon_simple_env` fixture.
-The 'simple' env may be shared across multiple tests, so don't shut down the nodes or make other destructive changes in that environment.
-Also don't assume that there are no tenants or branches or data in the cluster.
-For convenience, there is a branch called `empty`, though.
+For convenience, there is a branch called `empty` in environments created with 'neon_simple_env'.
 The convention is to create a test-specific branch of that and load any test data there, instead of the 'main' branch.

 For more complicated cases, you can build a custom Neon Environment, with the `neon_env`
 fixture: